abramyk-mv/serverless-books-api/README.md

 	    "releaseDate": 1434750568000,
 	    "author": "Uchit Vyas"
     }
-In case there are no books in a table, an API will return an empty array.
+In case there are no books in a database, an API will return an empty array.

 **`POST - https://9mcsxpiynl.execute-api.us-east-1.amazonaws.com/dev/book/add`**

-This allows to add a book to the table.
+This allows to add a book to the database.
 <br>
 Book model scheme looks in the following way: